tidbcloud/provider-gcp/README.md

 ```
 *Note*

-For supporting gcp impersonation auth, we have to upgrade google api version.
-The high google api version is not incompatible with low version, it impact gke cluster controller.
-Currently , we just remove changed field to make lint successful.
+provider-gcp does not support higher googleapi version util https://github.com/crossplane/provider-gcp/pull/308

+But we need to use higher google api to support workload identity, so we have to upgrade google api version to 0.47.0

+It is caused that the `gke` and `pubsub` do not works well.

 # Build Docker Image
 ## Build binary